nrinaudo/kantan.xpath/docs/src/main/tut/compiling_queries.md

 val query = "//element/@id".xpath[List[Int]]
 ```

-You can now use the compiled query where you used to specify strings:
+You can now use the compiled query where you used to specify strings, such as in [`evalXPath`]:

 ```tut
 rawData.evalXPath(query)